-This Annual Corporate Governance Report was approved by the Board of Directors of the company in its meeting held on 31/03/2023.

-Indicate whether any director voted against or abstained from approving this report.

-Yes 🗌

-Name or company name of the member of the Board of Directors who has not voted for the approval of this report Reasons (against, abstention, non attendance) Explain the reasons Observations
+This Annual Corporate Governance Report was company in its meeting held on 29/02/2024. approved by the Board d of Directors of the Indicate whether any director voted against or all Yes $\ \square$ bstained from approvii ng this report.
+Name or company name of the member of the Board of Directors who has not voted for the approval of this report Reasons (against, abstention, non attendance) Explain the reasons Obcomuniti ons